top of page

 Beauty, Body, and Belonging: Cosmetic Culture in South Korea

-Through a cultural anthropological lens, cosmetic procedures in South Korea are not merely about appearance—they are about identity, social belonging, and cultural values.
+Through a cultural anthropological lens, cosmetic procedures in South Korea are not merely about appearance.
+They are about identity, social belonging, and cultural values.
 In a society where appearance can influence education, career, and relationships, beauty often becomes a form of social capital.
 These procedures reflect deeper cultural meanings: the pursuit of harmony, self-discipline, and success.
-Influenced by Confucian ideals of self-cultivation and modern global beaut
+Influenced by Confucian ideals of self-cultivation and modern global beau

 bottom of page